 There is no magic healing power in dog saliva, contrary to popular belief.
 Quite the opposite: mouth bacteria may cause an infection that delays healing.
 Dogs are also prone to compulsive licking, which can result in persistent sores, called acral lick dermatitis.
-The healing choice is usually an Elizabethan collar that blocks his tongue from reaching a sore until it's completely healed.
+The healing choice is usually an Elizabethan collar that blocks their tongue from reaching a sore until it's completely healed.

 Fact: Cats Kiss With Their Eyes

 Cats communicate with a slow blink, according to feline experts.
 With their own kind, it's a peace sign, meant to put other felines at ease.
 Aimed at a human, this seductive blink shows affection, even love.
 People can return the love with a long gaze and slow blink to "blow a kiss" back in cat body language.
 The calming blink works on house cats, feral cats, and even tigers in the wild, according to behaviorist Roger Tabor.

 Can two dogs develop a loving relationship?
 Or do they hook up with anyone at the dog park?
 Anthropologist Elizabeth Marshall Thomas says dogs can fall in love and she documents a remarkable love story between "Sundog" and "Bean" in her book, "The Social Lives of Dogs."
 Thomas claims few dogs develop relationships because they are kept as pets in captivity, "born to do what we want, not what they want."